 What sets customer-centric companies apart from their competitors?
 To start with, they don’t simply announce their love for customers in a mission statement and continue business as usual.
 They create a culture that’s passionate about and aligned around the customer mission.
-They systematically bring the voice of the customer into their innovation process.
+They systematically bring the voice of the customer into their innovation process, by understanding customer motivations.
 They design and deliver exceptional customer experiences.

 Companies that commit to customer-centricity can outperform competitors and build a foundation for long-term success.
 The journey is not easy, though, and it requires a deep understanding of what drives the choices their customers make.
 More data doesn’t necessarily provide the answer.
 Companies today collect, crunch and categorize massive amounts of information about their customers, but still their innovation success rates remain stubbornly low.
-That’s because the data reveal many fascinating characteristics – but not why customers buy.
+That’s because the data is a helpful way to reveal many fascinating characteristics – but not customer motivations why customers buy.

 A “LIGHTNING BOLT”